How to Control Anger: A Simple Guide for Daily Life

 Regular Physical Exercise and Relaxation

 Exercise is like preventive maintenance for your mood.
 Similarly, you can train your brain to be more resilient by practising relaxation every day through yoga or meditation.
-These are essential anger management tips that help you stay balanced so small things do not make you snap.
+These are essential anger management tips that help you stay balanced, so small things do not make you snap.

 Journaling Your Emotions